ayushigeorge/100-days-of-dsa-orless/questions.md

 Note :- If there is no element return -1 as answer while popping.
 # Day 16
 Given a stack, the task is to sort it such that the top of the stack has the greatest element.
+# Day 17
+Given a string s, remove all its adjacent duplicate characters recursively.